MadameGeorge/FEND_5_Capstone_Travel-App/README.md

 # Travel App Project

 ## Overview
-This is a .capstone project. made for Udacity Front End Web Developer Nanodegree I took in May/June 2020.
+This is a *capstone project* made for *Udacity Front End Web Developer Nanodegree* I took in May/June 2020.
 The goal of the project was to create a travel app, where user could add their trip.
 By entering a destination and dates, the app will display an image of the place, calculate duration and time remaining to the trip.
 And of course show the weather.
-I used Pixabay, Geonames and Weatherbit to fetch the data.
+I fetched the data from Pixabay, Geonames and Weatherbit.

-### Optional
-- Nodemon (to restart your server automatically if you were to make any changes)

 ## Config
 - To run this application you need your own API keys: